 Note This information is subject to change.
 If you have concerns or questions, please contact Vicki Orcutt at firstname.lastname@example.org or call 1-660-543-4984.

-UCM is required to provide students, pursing a degree which will lead to a professional licensure and are planning to practice outside of the state of Missouri, with information on any additional requirements necessary to practice in that state.
-We are in the process of collecting this information, for each of our professional degree programs, and will provide updates to this web page.
+UCM is required to provide students, pursing a degree which will lead to a professional licensure and are planning to practice outside of the state of Missouri, with information on whether our degree program meets requirements for the state you may consider practicing in outside of the state of Missouri.
+If our program does not meet your states requirements we are required to provide that information to you as soon as we become aware of that situation.
+We are in the process of collecting this information, for each of our professional degree programs, and will provide updates to this web page and to all students within the program via email.
 Until that process is completed please review the listing of the more common licensure boards.
 Below is a listing of UCM degree programs which may lead to a professional licensure:

 - Accountancy (Graduate)